-Overall, the record evidence leaves me with no significant questions or doubts as to Applicant's eligibility and suitability for a security clearance.
-For all these reasons, I conclude Applicant has mitigated the Financial Considerations security concerns under the whole-person concept.
+Overall, the record evidence leaves me with significant questions and doubts as to Applicant's eligibility and suitability for a security clearance.
+For all these reasons, I conclude Applicant has not mitigated the Financial Considerations security concerns.

 Formal Findings

 Formal findings for or against Applicant on the allegations set forth in the SOR, as required by ¶ E3.1.25 of the Directive, are: